 During factory acceptance testing (FAT), it's important to consider the costs of the materials and products you'll need to properly test the solution.
 Remember, you may need a sizable quantity of sample products for each type of product you plan to run on your new equipment.
 Additionally, you should factor in the setup time and travel costs that your supplier will charge for their services.
-Similarly, account for all costs associated with confirming FAT results, along with any punchlist items, final acceptance testing of the equipment, and acquiring the documentation from the labeling equipment supplier.
+Similarly, site acceptance testing (SAT) necessitates that you account for all costs associated with confirming FAT punchlist items, final acceptance testing of the equipment, and acquiring the documentation from the labeling equipment supplier.